toptal/chewy/README.md

 ### Active Record

-6.1, 7.0, 7.1, 7.2 Active Record versions are supported by Chewy.
+The following Active Record versions are supported by Chewy:

+- 6.1
+- 7.0
+- 7.1
+- 7.2

 ## Getting Started